Spennymoor Town F.C.: Supporters and rivalries

 The club consists mostly of those who supported Spennymoor United and new supporters who have been attracted to the club over time.
 Supporters of Spennymoor Town are drawn in from all over the North East and have fans located all over the world who follow the action through the Facebook and Twitter pages.
 The Moors were the biggest supported club in the Northern league in the 2013–14 season.

 Spennymoor's local rivals are considered to be Bishop Auckland, one of the oldest members of the Northern League, who currently play at Heritage Park.
 Since 2012–13, Spennymoor have had a competitive rivalry with Darlington where they were rivals for the Northern League Championship, Darlington would pip Spennymoor to the title in 2012–13, where both teams finished the season collecting more than 100 points.
-Both teams met again 2 seasons later in the Northern Premier League Division One North where Darlington bettered Spennymoor in the play-offs.
+Both teams met again 2 seasons later in the Northern Premier League Division One North where Darlington battered Spennymoor in the play-offs.
 The rivalry was once again ignited in 2017–18 when Spennymoor confirmed their place in the National League North.